jmfederico/piwik-docker/README.md

     systemctl start caddy
     ```

-  - Go to the domain you set on your .env file and thats it.
+  - Go to the domain you set on your .env file and that's it.

 ## Questions:
 - Why /srv/pwk?